New Bridge on the Kensington Gardens Railroad

 As summer was coming to a close and the leaves turning last year, Lukey (one of our grandchildren) and I were walking around the garden railroad talking about what improvements we could make by adding various features to this relatively tiny garden railroad.

-I started working on this bridge over this past weekend and, as seen in the photos below, I made some good progress.
+I started working on the bridge over this past weekend and, as seen in the photos below, I made some good progress.

 I have a long list of things that need to be done on our house too but I started with this little garden railroad project to refresh my memory on the intricacies of woodworking.
-I'd rather make the inevitable mistakes on a hobby project instead of on the house and, as expected, I made plenty of little mistakes on the first day of cutting parts!
-Fortunately, unlike at the beginning of last summer, all fingers are still intact though!
+I'd rather make the inevitable stupid mistakes on a hobby project instead of on the house and, as expected, I made plenty of stupid little mistakes on the first day of cutting parts!
+Fortunately, unlike at the beginning of last summer, all fingers are still intact though and that's a good thing!

-Last summer when we first started talking about this bridge idea, my first thought was to design and build a suspension bridge with lighting but, after thinking about it for a few days, I nixed that idea.
-Building suspension bridge would be more difficult than I desired and I was having a hard time figuring out how to make this type of model bridge be durable enough to stand up to the year-round weather.
+Last summer when we first started talking about this bridge idea, my first thought was to design and build an impressive suspension bridge with lighting but, after thinking about it for a few days, I nixed that idea.
+Building suspension bridge would be more difficult than I desired to tackle and I was having a hard time figuring out how to make this type of model bridge be durable enough to stand up to the year-round weather.
 Besides, I felt a big suspension bridge for automobiles would distract from the main attraction... the trains on this rather small garden railroad.
-The suspension bridge wouldn't be a great idea.
+The suspension bridge wouldn't be a great idea for this small garden railroad.

-By the time this spring rolled around, I had decided on designing and building a basic girder bridge... to keep it simple.
+By the time this spring rolled around, I had decided on designing and building a basic girder bridge... keep it simple.
 That being said, nothing I build ever remains simple for long.
 I always seem to add more little details than I had originally planned!
+I even do this with home renovation projects so it should come as no surprise that the same occurs when designing and building models.

-As I was building the beginnings of this bridge this past weekend, I was tossing around ideas in my head on what I should do about a railing or guardrail.
-The era of this bridge would dictate guardrail designs so I needed to decide more firmly on an era to model.
-The era for this new bridge should loosely be in the early 20th century to the 1940s or even the 1950s to match the timeframe of my steam locomotive and my trolley.
-If I making an automobile bridge, it would be best to aim for the 1940s to early 1950s era to make choosing vehicles easier.
+I knew that the era of this bridge would dictate guardrail designs so I needed to decide more firmly on an era to model.
+Looking at the trains I already run on this little garden railroad, the era for this new bridge should loosely be in the early 20th century to the 1940s or even the 1950s to match the timeframe of my steam locomotive and my trolley.
+If making an automobile bridge, it would be best to aim for the 1940s to early 1950s era to make choosing vehicles easier.

-As I continued building the roadway of this bridge, I started wondering what architectural design features I would include.
+As I continued building the roadway of this bridge, I started wondering what architectural design features from the Merritt Parkway bridges I would include.
 I felt this would be easiest to achieve by building a guardrail with the distinct character of the bridges over the Merritt Parkway.
 I continued thinking about various architectural design features as I built and assembled the roadway surface.

-Building the bridge roadway was pretty easy but building the grade crossings over the railroad tracks was far more time consuming requiring a lot more precise measurements, cutting, sanding and shaping contours and then making sure trains smoothly rolled over these grade crossings.
-They are looking good though...
+Building the actual bridge roadway was pretty easy but building the grade crossings over the railroad tracks was far more time consuming requiring a lot more precise measurements, cutting, sanding and shaping contours and then making sure trains smoothly rolled over these grade crossings.
+They are looking good though so all the extra tedious work was worth it...

 I also have grade crossing signals to add on this end of the bridge (photo above).
 The far end of the bridge (seen below) will just get cross-buck crossing signs.
 I'm thinking of just having a push button to control these grade crossing signals... press and hold to keep the lights flashing.
 This will give the younger grandchildren something interactive to do while watching the trains.
 This, too, will be battery-powered just like the trains.